 Now you can scroll through inactive windows.
 What do I mean?
 Well, for your next tip in 10 top tips for Windows 10 you don't have to select the window before scrolling.
-Apparently, in previous versions of Windows, you had to click on a window to give it focus, or activate it, before you could use the wheel on your mouse to scroll.
-Now, you don't!
+Apparently, in previous versions of Windows, you had to click a window first, to give it focus, or activate it.
+Then you could use the wheel on your mouse to scroll.
+Now, you don't have to do that.

 Handy if you are comparing various documents and you don't want the hassle of clicking between them.
 If you are using two or more screens you will really see the advantage of this feature.

 Windows Tip No. 3 Using the Search Button

 You can't imagine how many times, when I'm training, I see people hunting around for a file.
 They know the name of the file, however they can't remember where they've put it.
 So, they click on windows explorer and go back and forward, up and down wasting time looking for something they could find very easily with the search button.
 The search button in Windows is the little button in the bottom left corner that's basically the windows logo.
 Most keyboards will have this logo which you can also use.
 (You can also click on the Windows logo at the bottom left of the screen).

 - Click the Windows logo in the bottom left corner.

 (Or press the windows key on the keyboard).

 - Type what you are looking for, be it a application, folder or file.

 - If you are looking for a folder or file you will have to click the folder or document button to expand and view the documents that contain the name of the file or application you're looking for.

 - Click on Folders or Documents depending on what you're looking for.

 Windows 10 Tip No. 4 Using the Task View